 Is there a way you can adapt your routine or activity to fit the outdoor space you have available?
-Or if you lack outside space, could you use stairs, chairs or anything else as part of a workout indoors, safely of course.
-Be imaginative and with a bit of thought and creativity, you can still maintain and improve your fitness while staying at home.
+Or if you lack outside space, could you use stairs, chairs or anything else as part of an indoor workout, safely of course.
+Be creative and with a bit of thought and imagination, you can still maintain and improve your fitness routine while staying at home.

 Setting yourself a challenge can be a great way to focus your exercise, no matter what level of fitness you have.
 For example, if you’re just starting out on your fitness journey, the NHS Couch to 5k programme will support you to go from walking to running in your local area.
 Download the weekly podcast to get started - you can even choose to be coached by celebrities including Jo Whiley, Sarah Millican, Sangeev Kohli or Michael Johnson.

 If you’re already a seasoned runner, challenge yourself to explore the area near your home by finding a new route each time you go out.
-Or start exploring new types of workout to mix it up a bit (more on that later).
+Or start tracking your runs on our Strava club and compete with other runners and share your experiences.
 It doesn’t matter what it is, set yourself a personal goal and go for it!
 Remember that any kind of exercise has a knock-on effect on your mental wellbeing, so go on and give yourself a boost.

-From HIIT classes and dance-based fitness to yoga and Pilates, there are lots of exercise classes and activities available online so it’s the perfect opportunity to try something new.
-Cross-training is a great way to keep up your fitness levels and give a breath of fresh air to your usual routine.
+From HIIT classes and dance-based fitness to yoga and Pilates, there are plenty of exercise classes and activities available online so it’s the perfect opportunity to try something new.
+Cross-training is a great way to keep up your fitness levels and shake up your usual routine.

 Not sure where to start?
 Sport England has a list of suggestions.
-There’s something for every level of fitness or ability, including things to do by yourself and things you can do with your family.
+There is something for everyone, whatever your level of fitness or ability, including things to do by yourself and things you can do with your family.

 Now is a great time to focus on strength training or conditioning workouts.
-They’re easy to do indoors and will keep you strong and fit to return to outdoor exercise after lockdown.
-There are lots of videos online to support you, from all-round workouts to more specific ones related to cycling or running.
+They’re easy to do indoors and will keep you fit and strong, ready to return to your regular outdoor exercise after the lockdown ends.
+There are lots of videos online to support you, from all-round workouts to more specific ones tailored for cyclists or runners.

-Don’t worry if you don’t have any equipment – there are lots of simple exercises you can do using items around your home or without anything at all.
-This Girl Can has put together a useful list of exercises to get started at home, from table top press-ups to living room wall sits – and they’re great for women and men alike.
+Don’t worry if you don’t have any equipment – there are lots of simple exercises you can do just by using items around your home or without anything at all.
+This Girl Can has put together a useful list of exercises to get started at home, from tabletop press-ups to living room wall sits – and they’re great for people of all fitness levels.